myPOS blog Tips

 Lease or purchase a food truck?

-The question of whether you should lease or purchase a food truck will be critical in terms of your finances and expenditure, and the answer to this question will depend entirely on your situation.
+The question of whether you should lease or purchase your own food truck will be critical in terms of your finances and expenditure, and the answer to this question will depend entirely on your situation.

-For example, are you in this business for the long-haul or are you considering doing this for a short period of time?
+For example, do you want to become a food truck owner that is in it for the long-haul or are you considering doing this for a short period of time?
 This will determine whether you rent or buy.

 If deciding to purchase a new food truck, costs vary between 5 000 GBP and 50,000 GBP, depending on the outfitting, equipment and all the accessories.
 Meanwhile, second hand vans can go for as little as 1,000 GBP.